Lane Splitting Lawyers

 Motorcyclists do not have as much protection as other types of motor vehicles.
 Motorcycle accidents are more likely to result in catastrophic injury or death.
 70% of motorcycle accidents are caused by drivers failing to see the motorcyclist driving near them.
 Motorcycle riders, and their passengers, generally carry the weight of protecting themselves from the carelessness of other vehicles on the roadways- even though they have the same rights as other motorists.

-If you were seriously injured, or a loved one was killed, in a motorcycle accident caused by someone else’s negligence, call our motorcycle accident attorneys to learn about your legal rights.
+If you were seriously injured, or a loved one was killed, in a motorcycle accident caused by someone else’s negligence, contact a motorcycle accident attorneys at (916) 520-6639 to learn about your legal rights.